mhadam/snowplow.wiki-fork/setup-guide/4-setup-alternative-data-stores/dynamodb/Setting-up-Amazon-DynamoDB.md

 ## 3. Next steps

-Now you have setup DynamoDB, you are ready to run [[Scala Hadoop Shred]] job with cross-batch de-duplication.
+Now you have setup DynamoDB, you are ready to run [[Relational Database Shredder]] job with cross-batch de-duplication.